home / skills / pproenca / dot-skills / wxt-browser-extensions

 Which rules should I prioritize first?

-Start with Service Worker Lifecycle and Content Script Injection rules (critical impact), then address Messaging and Storage patterns.
-Bundle and manifest optimizations follow.
+Start with CRITICAL categories: Service Worker Lifecycle and Content Script Injection, then Messaging and Storage.
+These yield the largest runtime and reliability improvements.